 Edge computing is a distributed computing framework that brings data processing and analysis closer to where it’s generated, rather than relying solely on centralized cloud servers.

 For example, edge computing allows for real-time patient monitoring in healthcare, making data more immediate and accessible.
 In manufacturing, it improves automation and quality control by minimizing delays.
 It’s also playing a significant role in the development of smart cities, where it manages traffic, security, utilities and the distribution of energy in smart grids.
-In tandem with AI, edge computing enables the real-time processing required for tasks like facial recognition, language processing and object detection.

 3. Virtual, Augmented and Mixed Reality

 While virtual reality is a fully immersive, computer-generated and interactive digital environment that simulates the experience of being in a totally different place, augmented reality simply overlays real-world surroundings with a sort of digital filter.
 And, as you may have guessed, mixed reality is a blend of the two.
-These digitized experiences are typically delivered through a device, like a wearable headset, glasses or smartphone, and have developed beyond the game room.
+These digitized experiences are typically delivered through a device, like a wearable headset, glasses, contact lens or smartphone, and have developed beyond the game room.

 4. Blockchain